chu-jia/scrollwise-images/image_generate_prompt/d3s2_image_generate_prompt.md

 • Face shape, eyes, brows, nose, mouth — same person as D2S1.
 • Hair: EXACT same length, cut, color, and signature details as in the D2S1 image.
 Do not decide "long vs short" yourself — only copy what D2S1 already shows.
 • Skin: same base as D2S1 — natural fair with warm light-yellow / light-beige undertone (自然白皮偏黄).
 Neon/hologram/phone glow may add rim light on cheeks/edges ONLY; the face itself must still read as the same warm-fair skin as D2S1 — NOT bluish-white porcelain, NOT grey, NOT orange-tanned.
 • Outfit: same clothes and signature details as D2S1 (colors, silhouette).
-Daytime/evening casual wear matching D2S1 — not sleepwear as a costume change. analogyDomain props go in the BACKGROUND only — do NOT re-dress the character into a new uniform or new color scheme.
+Use daytime/evening casual wear matching D2S1, not sleepwear. analogyDomain props go in the BACKGROUND only — do NOT re-dress the character into a new uniform or new color scheme.
 • Age band, body type, illustration style — match D2S1.
 • Do NOT redesign the protagonist.
 Do NOT change gender.
 Do NOT swap Sam ↔ Lily.

 MUST CHANGE from D2S1 (composition only — setting / camera / pose).
 Changing these must NOT change hair, face, skin base, or outfit identity:
-• Different setting — THIS CHAPTER is backup for hard moments / if→then response (not D3S1 drawer-rule calendar, not D3S3 cue-tidy desk, not D2S3 moon-bedtime as main motif, not doomscroll spiral).
-Use sofa, desk edge, hallway, waiting spot, or propped evening rest in the SAME genre world.
+• Different setting — THIS CHAPTER is backup for hard moments / if-then response (not D3S1 drawer-rule calendar, not cue-reduction desk tidy, not bedtime bed, not doomscroll spiral).
+Use sofa, desk edge, hallway, or waiting spot in the SAME genre world.
 Soft analogy props OK in background; do not restyle the character.
-• Different camera — e.g. closer on hands+phone impulse vs backup action; slight side angle; or wider shot that shows clear if→then flow left-to-right.
+• Different camera — e.g. closer on hands+phone impulse vs backup action; slight side angle; or wider shot that shows clear if→then flow.
-• Different pose — e.g. mid-reach toward phone then pausing; one slow breath beat; then choosing a planned next action — match D3S2 backup mood, not D3S1 placing phone in drawer as the whole story, not D2S5 tiny pause alone without a planned backup.
+• Different pose — e.g. mid-reach toward phone then pausing; one hand stopping the unlock; breath beat then choosing a planned next action — match D3S2 backup mood, not D3S1 placing phone in drawer as the only story, not D2S5 tiny 10-sec pause alone without if-then.

 OUTPUT: 1:1 square, 1024×1024 pixels, PNG or JPG.
 No text, captions, logos, watermarks, or UI chrome in the image.